pastebt/svn2git/README.md

 if __name__ == '__main__':
     main()
 ```
-And we have service file like this:
+And we have service file mytstsvr.service :

 ```
 [Unit]